Introduction to the CCS

 getContextDataForConversation(namespace, property) |

-namespace (string), property (string) | Object |
+Retrieves a specific property from a namespace | namespace (string), property (string) | Object |

 getContextDataForConversation(namespace) |

-namespace (string) | Object |
+Retrieves all of the properties from a namespace | namespace (string) | Object |

-Both methods return a java.util.HashMap.
+getContextDataForConversation(namespace) returns a java.util.HashMap.
 To retrieve a specific property, use the keySet method on the returned object, like is done in the following:

 function displayAllVars(map) {